 Let’s say that you sell a compliance management solution.
-Midesk can help you identify new prospective clients from among the mid-sized banks.
-And it will do that by monitoring banking focused news articles to identify mid-sized banks that have exhibited demand signals relevant for you (e.g. recently launched a new corporate product or released an RFI around compliance management).
+Midesk can help you identify new prospective clients from among the mid-sised banks.
+And it will do that by monitoring banking focused news articles to identify mid-sised banks that have exhibited demand signals relevant for you (e.g. recently launched a new corporate product or released an RFI around compliance management).

 Some of the companies recommended by the tools could already be in your radar.
 But you would always discover new companies with significant demand - companies which were never spotted by your marketing / lead gen efforts.

 The utility of demand signals does not end with finding new companies to target.